TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 opponent's skill or weapon.
 Plug and play, doesn't require anything special.
  1. intuitive-seal.js

+Show Weapon Type, which shows either the icon or the name of a weapon's type when checking its stats.
+Plug and play, but has a handful of values you can edit in the file if you want to.
+ 1. R-show-weapontype.js

 The plugins don't rely on each other, so you can pick and choose at your leisure, or use them all.
 This collection is just to keep all of these enhancements together.